 No area of study indicates that a course cannot be used to fulfill an area of study requirement in a program.
 The course may, however, fulfill part of the overall degree requirements if it is appropriate to the program.

 Non-Academic Misconduct Policy.
 Non-academic offences attempted or committed by students on University premises or during University-sponsored activities shall be grounds for disciplinary action by the University under the Non-Academic Misconduct Policy.

 Non-Business and Administrative Studies.
 These courses are any courses outside of the Business and Administrative Studies listing.

-Not-to-take will be awarded when equivalent knowledge of a particular course has been identified within a student's assessment.
-AU awards the credit and uses the course, if it is required, to fulfill the requirement.
+Not-to-take.
+Awarded when equivalent knowledge of a particular course has been identified within a student's assessment.
+NTT designations do not carry credit and will serve as a prerequisite if required.

 Nursing transfer.
 This is a special program developed in cooperation with another university whereby students may complete courses through AU and use these courses to fulfill the requirements of a post-degree program elsewhere.

 Online-enhanced.
 A course that provides access to learning resources through the Internet.

 Online Labs: Online labs (virtual labs) are compulsory components of some of AU's science courses.
 They are series of interactive, inquiry-based science simulations and exercises.
 These labs are delivered via the Internet and are required to be completed by students on their own computers.
 Registered students will be allowed the access to these labs through the course webpage (Moodle course site), or through external links (individually provided for each specific course).
 Some online lab activities are interactive simulations of experiments that are typically conducted in a laboratory setting and other online lab activities are realistic simulations of systems in nature (virtual labs).